Discover more from Sustainability in the Air

 One of the controversies around biofuels is the potential use of land that could be used for food crops.
 As a result, the report authors envisage the use of marginal agricultural land.

-“Be careful what you wish for” commented ex-KLM vice president of sustainability Karel Bockstael on LinkedIn, pointing out that 23 million hectares is the combined land mass of the Netherlands, Belgium, Switzerland, and Ireland.
+“Be careful what you wish for” commented ex-KLM VP of Sustainability Karel Bockstael on LinkedIn, pointing out that 23 million hectares is the combined land mass of the Netherlands, Belgium, Switzerland, and Ireland.

 According to Bockstael, what the study actually shows is “the huge energy intensity of flying.”